Welcome to today's edition of the Rush 24-7 podcast.

 Zogby, offering more evidence that voters are becoming disenchanted with the Messiah.

-The net result, Zogby found, is a race that's neck and neck, with McCain supported by 42%, Obama by 41%, libertarian Bob Barr by 2%, and Ralph Nader by 2%.
+The net result, Zogby found, is a race that's neck and neck, with McCain supported by 42%, Obama by 41%, Libertarian Bob Barr by 2%, and Ralph Nader by 2%.

 Another 13% supported other candidates who said they didn't know.

-Uh Zagby called the results a notable turnaround from a July survey he did that showed Obama leading 46-36.
+Zogby called the results a notable turnaround from a July survey he did that showed Obama leading 46-36.

-See, there's that precious ten points.
+See, there's that precious 10 points.

-And that that 10 points is artificial.
+That 10 points is artificial.

 He's going to have to have a 15-point lead, or this is moot.